huangye177/Alibaba-Cloud-VPN-Configuration-and-Troubleshooting/readme.md

 12. Search for the System Policy with name **ReadOnlyAccess** and click ok.
 ![Ready Only Access RAM Policy](images/6-RAM.png)
 13. User can now login.

+### Hint 7 - Check your MTU and MSS settings
+The maximum transmission unit (MTU) of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection.
+The larger the MTU of a connection, the more data that can be passed in a single packet.
+Ethernet packets consist of the frame, or the actual data you are sending, and the network overhead information that surrounds it.
+The VPC of Alibaba Cloud supports 1500 bytes at max which is also the largest Ethernet packet size supported over most of the Internet.
+So make sure to adjust your local MTU settings accordingly.

+The Maximum Segment Size (MSS) is the largest amount of data that a host can receive in a single TCP segment.
+In the context of an IPSec connection plus CEN, the MTU is typically the MSS plus IPv4 header size (20 bytes) plus TCP header size (20 bytes) + IPSec header size (tunnel mode: 20 bytes) + VXLan header size (50 bytes).

+So make sure to adjust your MSS size accordingly that MTU + MSS <= 1500 bytes.
+Otherwise packet fragmentation and or packet drops will occur resulting in degraded performance.